beehive-lab/TornadoVM/docs/source/installation.rst

 - `Visual Studio Community 2022 <https://visualstudio.microsoft.com/vs/community/>`_.
 - `Python3 for Windows <https://www.python.org/downloads/windows/>`_.

-If you haven't configured Visual Studio 2022 to use C++, you may need to install it using the Visual Studio Installer.
+If you have not configured Visual Studio 2022 to use C++, you may need to install it using the Visual Studio Installer.
 In this case, enable the following packages:

 - MSVC C++ x86/64 build tools (latest)